TRIO York Enrichment Services

-Located in room AC-3G12 in the library, York's new Adaptive Technology Center (Tech Center) provides a private and quite study space for YES students.
+Located in room AC-3G10 in the library, the TRIO YES Adaptive Technology Center (Tech Center) provides a private and quite study space for YES students.
 The Tech Center contains computers with the latest software to assist students.
-The computer lab is designed and designated for use by students with disabilities..
+The computer lab is designed and designated for use by students with disabilities.
 Available software includes:

 All our computers have Internet access.
 The closed circuit televisions (CCTV) increase print size and can change background.
-The Center's copier zooms material up to 200% larger than the original.
-In addition, students can borrow equipment such as tape recorders.
-Individual and group orientation to the Adaptive Technology Center is offered throughout the semester by appointment.
+In addition, students can borrow equipment such as calculators.
+Individual orientations to the Adaptive Technology Center are offered throughout the semester by appointment.
 Free training is also available to enhance computer and internet skills.
 You must be a YES program participant to have access and use the Adaptive Technology Center.

 The York Enrichment Services program works with other school resources, such as; the Center for Students with disabilities to advocate for special accommodation that will support the student's academic success.
-The Center for Students with Disabilities office provides accommodation services.
-They are located in the Academic Core Building, Room 1G02: the telephone number is 718.262.2703.
+The Center for Students with Disabilities office provides accommodation for eligible students.
+They are located in the Academic Core Building, Room AC-1G02: the telephone number is 718.262.2191.
 See your YES or CSD counselor if you need any accommodations.

 - Extended time for test taking